 I recently started branching off and trying out some new activities also.
 I absolutely love hiking.
-I’ve done plenty of hiking in the White Mountains and my friend Ellie and I hiked the Long Trail a year ago.
+I’ve done plenty of hiking in the White Mountains and my friend Ellie and I backpacked the Long Trail a year ago.

 I’ve also become really interested in bike touring.
 I biked over 2000 miles on a trip in the northwest US and southwest Canada.
 I’ve also done a few smaller trips around Massachusetts/New Hampshire and spent a few weeks touring in Alaska.